codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Open findings overview

-The **Open findings overview** panel displays the total number of open findings and the number of findings of each severity, helping you quickly assess the overall security posture of your organization.
+The **Open findings overview** panel displays the total number of open security findings and the number of findings of each severity, helping you quickly assess the overall security posture of your organization and <span class="skip-vale">quickly</span> review findings that are critical or overdue.

 To access the findings page with the corresponding filter applied, click on a number.